devinekask/development-expert-f19/week02-webgl/README.md

 ### WebGL Fundamentals

 Go through the page at https://webglfundamentals.org/webgl/lessons/webgl-fundamentals.html.
-Don't just copy past the code from the samples, rather type these line by on.
+Don't just copy past the code from the samples, rather type these line by line.
 Try to convert the example code to ES6 as well!
-No need to use a transpiler or anything fancy, you may use inline javascript in your pages.
+No need to use a transpiler or anything fancy, you may use inline javascript in your pages while learning the API.

 The coding part of that first page starts at "First we need an HTML canvas element" - the code blocks before that are pseudo-code, illustrating a couple of core concepts concerning shaders.